 Cannabis Basics

-This guide provides foundational cannabis education for patients, budtenders, and dispensary staff.
-The goal is understanding — not promotion, not sales, and not hype.
+A beginner-friendly guide to the cannabis plant, cannabinoids, terpenes, effects, labels, and safety.
+The goal is understanding, not promotion, not sales, and not hype.

 The Cannabis Plant

-Cannabis is a flowering plant that produces resin-rich buds.
-These flowers contain chemical compounds that interact with the human body’s regulatory systems.
+Cannabis is a flowering plant that produces resin-rich flowers.
+Those flowers contain natural compounds that can interact with the body and influence how a product feels.

-The cannabis plant contains hundreds of compounds, but most effects come from cannabinoids and terpenes working together.
+The cannabis plant contains many compounds, but most beginner education starts with two major groups: cannabinoids and terpenes.

 How Cannabis Affects the Body

-Cannabis compounds interact with this system and may influence:
+Cannabis compounds can interact with this system and may influence:

 • Mood